spoddutur/spark-notes/spark-as-distributed-sql-via-thrift-server.md

 In this blog, You'll get to know how to expose your big-data as a JDBC/ODBC data source via the **Spark thrift server**.

 ### Little bit background on other options to do the same before jumping into Spark:
-Traditional relational Database engines like SQL had scalability problems and so evolved couple of SQL-on-Hadoop frameworks like Hive, Cloudier Impala, Presto etc. These frameworks are essentially cloud-based solutions and they all come with their own limitations as listed in the table below
+Traditional relational Database engines like SQL had scalability problems and so evolved couple of SQL-on-Hadoop frameworks like Hive, Cloudier Impala, Presto etc. These frameworks are essentially cloud-based solutions and they all come with their own limitations as listed in the table below.
+Please refer to Appendix section at the end of this blog if you want to learn more on this

 <img width="660" src="https://user-images.githubusercontent.com/22542670/27549999-a03c529a-5abb-11e7-958b-c53f55e162f9.png">